whispir/rms-components/README.md

-Whispir - Template Design Studio
+Whispir - Rich Message Studio
 ==============

-The Template Design Studio is an intuitive interface which used to create templates.
+The Rich Message Studio is an intuitive interface which used to create templates.
 The content of these rich templates can be built using a library of template components, previewed as they would appear on a mobile device, saved and versioned, and finally sent.

-This repository contains a library of customised components developed by the Whispir Team that can easily be imported into the Template Design Studio within the Whispir Platform.
+This repository contains a library of customised components developed by the Whispir Team that can easily be imported into the Rich Message Studio within the Whispir Platform.

 # Components